-Blanched broccoli is so versatile.
+This blanched broccoli recipe is so versatile.
 I love to add it to soup, stir fry, baked potatoes and salads.
 Saute it with oil and garlic for a quick side dish or top it with cheese sauce or hollandaise.
 You can also add it to omelets, scrambled eggs or frittata.
 Here are a few suggestions to get you started:

 - Lightened Up Broccoli Cheese Soup